Sacked minister Conor Burns accuses Tory party of rushing to judgment

 MP Conor Burns has accused the Conservative Party of rushing to judgment after he was sacked from the Government following a complaint of “serious misconduct”.

-The former trade minister has also had the Tory whip suspended pending an investigation into “allegations of inappropriate behaviour” earlier this week.
+The former trade minister has also had the Tory whip suspended pending an investigation into “allegations of inappropriate behaviour” earlier this week, understood to be at the party’s annual conference.

 The MP for Bournemouth West, who has held the seat since 2010, has said he will “fully co-operate” with the probe and looks forward to clearing his name.